Hello dear friends!

 Besides helping me with energy levels and stamina throughout the day, ashwagandha was alluring to me because of its benefits for the thyroid and adrenal glands.
 For those of you who don’t know, I was diagnosed with hypothyroidism when I was only 15 years old, and have been on thyroid hormone replacement ever since (first Synthroid, then Armour Thyroid).
-However, after 9 months on ashwagandha, along with coconut oil and kelp supplementation, and removing gluten from my diet, I am proud to say that I am no longer in need of my thyroid medication!
+However, after 9 months on ashwagandha, along with coconut oil and kelp supplementation, and removing gluten from my diet, I am proud to say that I am already reducing my medication!
 Over the past year, my thyroid tests have shown a steady shift towards normal, which I attribute to my new diet and herbal therapies.
 And that’s pretty damn exciting!

 There are too many amazing benefits of Ashwagandha to go into depth on here, so I’ll give them to you in a list!

 - Boosting overall energy levels